sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/HybridStorage_And_DataMigration.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/b05f35f2-a9e3-4ed8-b685-5ddc5388f075" height="600" width="800">

 * This lab utilizes three AWS Regions.
 * A Linux EC2 instance emulating an on-premises server is deployed in the us-east-1 (N. Virginia) Region.
 * The Storage Gateway virtual appliance is also deployed in the same Region as the Linux server.
 * The primary S3 bucket (source) is created in the us-east-2 (Ohio) Region.
 * The secondary S3 bucket (destination) is created in the us-west-2 (Oregon) Region.

+## Before you can start working on the exercises in each lab, you need to deploy the proper resources.
+Please check the labsetup.md file in this repository.

 ## Step 1: Creating Primary and Secondary S3 Buckets